JanDitzen/xtbreak/README.md

 For an overview of **xtbreak test** see [xtbreak test](docs/xtbreak_test.md) and for **xtbreak estimate** see [xtbreak estimate](docs/xtbreak_estimate.md).

-Please cite as `Ditzen, J, Y. Karavias and J. Westerlund.
-2021.
-Testing and Estimating Structural Breaks in Time Series and Panel Data in Stata`
+Please cite as `Ditzen, J., Karavias, Y. & Westerlund, J. (2021) Testing and Estimating Structural Breaks in Time Series and Panel Data in Stata. arXiv:2110.14550 [econ.EM].` A working paper describing `xtbreak` is available [here](https://arxiv.org/abs/2110.14550).

 __Table of Contents__
 1. [Syntax](#1-syntax)